lue-bird/elm-midi/README.md

   - creating animations for songs
   - creating rhythm games
   - analyzing songs
+  - visualizing a song, e.g. in guitar tabs
   - ...

 A basic example for parsing a selected file using